itstlion/itstlion/README.md

 ### Run

-Once you have installed the dependencies, you are now able to run the application on your computer.
-For doing so, you can run the following command in your terminal in the `app` folder:
+Now that you have installed the dependencies, you are able to run the application on your device.
+For doing so, you can run the following command in your terminal:

 ```shell
 npm start